GPU acceleration of plane-wave density functional theory calculations in Abinit: Iterative algorithms

 \subsection{\mpi communications}

 This discussion is independent of the presence of a GPU and focuses only on comparing \lobpcg and \chebyshevfiltering, all else being equal.
 We will examine the data transfers described in Figure~\ref{fig:parallel_algo_bis} in order to obtain a comparative estimate of the communication costs.
-The \mpi communication cost, in terms of latency and bandwidth usage, can be estimated using the cost model~$\alpha+n\beta$~\cite{doi:10.1177/1094342005051521}, where $\alpha$ is the latency (s), $\beta$ is the inverse bandwidth and $n$ the message count.
+The \mpi communication cost, in terms of latency and bandwidth usage, can be estimated using the cost model ``$\alpha+\mathsf n\beta$''~\cite{doi:10.1177/1094342005051521}, where $\alpha$ is the latency (s) (independent of the message size), $\beta$ is the inverse bandwidth and $\mathsf n$ the message size.
 To quantify this further, we theoretically estimate both the number of messages and communication volume for each algorithm.
-In \lobpcg, if $n$ is the number of bands, $m$ the number of plane waves, $b$ the block size, and $p$ the number of available \mpi processes, then the \alltoall from row-blocks to column-blocks involves $p$ processes that send $m/p$ columns and $n/b$ rows, while the inverse operation sends $m$ columns and $n/pb$ rows.
+In \lobpcg, the \alltoall from row distribution to column distribution involves $p$ processes that send $n_p$ rows and $M/b$ columns, while the inverse operation sends $N$ rows and $m_p/b$ columns.
 This operation is performed $k$ times per block.
-With double-precision complex buffers, the message size is $16nm/pb$ bytes.
-In \chebyshevfiltering, with no blocks, the message size is $16nm/p$ bytes.
-The latency (proportional to the number of communications) is $k$ times higher in \lobpcg.
-In \lobpcg, communication repeats $k$ times per CG iteration per block, whereas in \chebyshevfiltering it occurs only once.
-Therefore \lobpcg requires more \mpi communications -- in terms of message count -- than \chebyshevfiltering.
-Figure~\ref{tab:mpi_comms} summarizes the communication costs.
+With double-precision complex buffers, the message size is $16NM/(pb)$ bytes.
+In \chebyshevfiltering, with no blocks, the message size is $16NM/p$ bytes.
+In \lobpcg, back and forth MPI transpositions repeat $k$ times per CG iteration per block, whereas in \chebyshevfiltering it occurs only once.
+The latency, proportional to the number of communications, is then $kb$ times higher in \lobpcg than \chebyshevfiltering.
+Table~\ref{tab:mpi_comms} summarizes the communication costs.

-This theoretical estimate shows that communications in \lobpcg scale linearly with the total number of blocks; thus, we expect \lobpcg to suffer from communication overhead when dealing with large systems, greater block sizes, or a larger number of blocks.
+This theoretical estimate shows that communication latency in \lobpcg scales linearly with the total number of blocks; thus, we expect \lobpcg to suffer from communication overhead when dealing with large systems or a larger number of blocks.
 It is important to keep in mind that \mpi communications are performed between GPUs if GPU-aware MPI is supported.